Lucra-Sports/lucra-react-native-sdk/README.md

 ## With SSH

-You can skip this step if you have set up SSH for your GitHub account.
+You can skip creating a token if you have set up SSH for your GitHub account.
 In the next steps, you will see how to declare the dependency both ways.
+However, bear in mind if setting up in a CI you might need to create a token to correctly add the private repo to CocoaPods.

 # Installation